Bharat9848/notes/aiAgents.md

    1. knowledge augmentation: contextual information through internal API, internet search etc.
    2. Capability extension: Access to tools like calculator, code interpretor etc that makes it more efficient at its job.
    3. Write tools that let you act upon the environment.
-  - Tool documentaion should include examples, cornor cases, input format requirement etc
+  - Tool documentaion should include examples, corner cases, input format requirement etc
-  - LLM chat APIs take input list of tools that llm can use.
+  - Agent API take input list of tools that llm can use.
 And tool choice use behaviour setting which are as following
     1. `required`: LLM should use at least one tool.
     2. `none`: LLM should not use any tool.
     3. `auto`: LLM should use tool as they require.
- - Planning:
-   - generate plan agent
-   - evaluate plan agent: do intent calculation
-   - execute plan agent
+  - tool error handling: In interceptor we can catch the exception and provide error message in chosen framework class for llm-tool comunication.

 ### Safety
   - Biasness and toxicity
   - openAI content moderation API[1](https://oreil.ly/ZRwVI)